PinkRobotics/PinkRobotics/CarbonCapture.md

 The audacity of this endeavor is not lost on us.
 However, the severity of the climate crisis demands that we explore every avenue, no matter how unconventional.

 Our timelines are ambitious, the risks are high, but the alternative is unthinkable.
 This may be our only solution; it must work.
 As we move forward, we invite collaboration, critique, and most importantly, action.
-We urge you to get involved—whether through financial contributions, sharing this paper to increase its visibility, or providing valuable feedback.
+We urge you to get involved — whether through financial contributions, sharing this paper to increase its visibility, or providing valuable feedback.
 The time for debate is over; the time for action is now.